Experimental Design for Causal Effect Identification: Single C-component Identification

-A major difference between the two heuristic algorithms is that Algorithm 2 solves a minimum vertex cut on a directed graph, whereas Algorithm 1 solves the same problem on an undirected graph.
-Since the equivalent max-flow problem is easier to solve on directed graphs, Algorithm 2 is preferred, unless the directed edges of $\mathcal{G}$ are considerably denser than its bidirected edges.
-We propose another algorithm which uses a greedy approach to solve the min-cost intervention problem and discuss its complexity in Appendix \ref{apdx: heuristic}.
+We propose another algorithm which uses a greedy approach to solve the minimum-cost intervention problem and discuss its complexity in Appendix \ref{apdx: heuristic}.
 This greedy algorithm is preferable to the two aforementioned algorithms in certain special settings.
 Additionally, we propose a polynomial-time post-process in Appendix \ref{apdx: heuristic} to improve the solution returned by our three heuristic algorithms.